 A numerical analysis with Plaxis® 2D software (Version 2024.2.0.1144) was performed to model slope stability, identify slope portions along cross section A-A' affected by high strains, and simulate the landslide movement rate under different conditions.
-In the model, the Hardening Soil (HS) model (Schanz et al. 1999), an elastoplastic soil constitutive model, was used to describe the behaviour of subsoil layers.
+The Hardening Soil (HS) model (Schanz et al. 1999), an elastoplastic soil constitutive model, was used to describe the behaviour of subsoil layers.

 Slope safety was assessed using the φ -c reduction technique.
 In particular, the mechanical information derived from drilling samples was supplemented with literature data and several iterations of modelling to obtain a framework as close to the real case as possible.
 Vegetation, soil heterogeneity and anisotropy were not considered.
 A coupled hydromechanical finite element analysis was adopted to simultaneously assess changes in pore water pressure and slope displacements caused by transient infiltration due to rainfall and snowmelt, controlled by the permeability of the two soil layers.
-The numerical simulation was performed in two main stages: the initial phase and evaluation of the main deformations under the increased groundwater level due to rainfall and snowmelt action, generally observed during spring season.
-The first step was performed with an initial groundwater level derived from borehole surveys.
-On the other hand, groundwater level changes over time are provided by the piezometer P6SSTC4.
-More details about hydraulic boundary conditions are summarized in Table 3.